 This was at 10am and the burial was scheduled for 3pm.
 By 11am, I made my way to the cemetery in Kisauni, a place known as Makaburini.
-Accompanied one of my cousins, we stop the entrance to this cemetery and we are met the stench that seems to have been the norm as informed some of the people who reside near.
+Accompanied by one of my cousins, we stop by the entrance to this cemetery and we are met by the stench that seems to have been the norm as informed by some of the people who reside nearby.

 Some of the cemeteries in Mombasa are in a better condition, so why is this place as it is?
 I ponder?
 Deep down in my heart, I felt the pain of losing my cousin refreshed.
 Is this where we will lay him?
 The site looked so miserable.
 I have always thought that it is automatic for people to have some respect for the dead and hence respect the grave yards.
 How did this place end up as it is?
 Who are the authorities involved?
 Why do people pay money to have their loved ones buried here?
 Why?
 These and many more questions crossed my mind.

 Cemetery turned dumping site